techx/quill/README.md

 #### MongoDB

 The database can either be hosted with a cloud-hosted MongoDB provider, such as [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), or on your own server.
 Cloud-hosted MongoDB will generally be easier to set up and should be the preferred choice unless you are familiar with administering your own server.
 A guide to setting up Atlas can be found [here](https://docs.atlas.mongodb.com/getting-started/).
 Note that the URI for the database (which must be specified in `.env`) will be different depending on where your database is hosted.
+If you use the "Deploy the Heroku" button in this document, a MongoDB instance will automatically be spawned via Heroku.

 #### SMTP